 Blue wine is not something you expect to see on the menu or at your local supermarket.
-But that might change with Gik blue wine, the creation of a Spanish company set on creating new market space in a highly competitive industry.
+But that might change with Gik blue wine, the creation of a Spanish company creating new market space in a highly competitive industry.
+Gik is now sold in over 25 countries including the US.
+As of December 2017, the company has sold roughly 400,000 bottles.
 Taig Mac Carthy, one of the founders of the company, tells us more.

 Gik is radically different from all the other wines on the market.
 It combines red and white grapes with organic pigments to produce a vibrant blue colour that immediately sets it apart from the competition.

 Our inspiration was – appropriately enough – blue ocean strategy.
 We wanted to see if we could open up new space in a highly competitive market by going for differentiation and low cost simultaneously.